-The EG05000 works with a three lead-, a four lead- or a five lead cable.
-Only parts of the maximum number of channels can be measured if not all five electrodes are connected (see page 7).
+The EG04000 works with a three lead- or a four lead cable.
+Only parts of the maximum number of channels can be measured if not all four electrodes are connected (see page 7).

 The board contains a lead-off detection that gives information about each single nonconnected electrode.